one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab01-Prerequisites.md

 This exercise assumes you have a Visual Studio Enterprise subscription.

->DO NOT complete these steps if you have an Office 365 subscription with an Enterprise Mobility + Security (EMS) E5 license environment.
-Return to the [Prepare Phase Labs](prepare.md) and continue subsequent labs.
+*NOTE: DO NOT complete these steps if you have an Office 365 subscription with an Enterprise Mobility + Security (EMS) E5 license environment.
+Return to the [Prepare Phase Labs](prepare.md) and continue subsequent labs.*

 1. Navigate to the [My Visual Studio](https://my.visualstudio.com) benefits page.
 If prompted, sign in with your credentials.
 2. Locate the **Microsoft 365** tile in the **Tools** category and click **Activate**.